bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/morning-chanting.md

 Imehi sakkārehi taṃ bhagavantaṃ sasaddhammaṃ sasāvakasaṅghaṃ abhipūjayāma.]

+## Dedication of Offerings (English)

+To the Blessed One, the Lord, who fully attained perfect enlightenment,\
+To the Teaching which he expounded so well,\
+And to the Blessed One's disciples who have practised well,\
+To these --- the Buddha, the Dhamma, and the Saṅgha ---\
+We render with offerings our rightful homage.\
+It is well for us that the Blessed One, having attained liberation,\
+Still had compassion for later generations.\
+May these simple offerings be accepted\
+For our long-lasting benefit and for the happiness it gives us.

+The Lord, the Perfectly Enlightened and Blessed One ---\
+I render homage to the Buddha, the Blessed One.

+The Teaching so completely explained by him ---\
+I bow to the Dhamma.

+The Blessed One's disciples who have practised well ---\
+I bow to the Saṅgha.

 ## Preliminary Homage

 > [Handa mayaṃ buddhassa bhagavato pubbabhāga-namakāraṃ karomase]

 Namo tassa bhagavato arahato sammāsambuddhassa (×3)

+## Preliminary Homage (English)

+> [Now let us pay preliminary homage to the Buddha.]

+Homage to the Blessed, Noble, and Perfectly Enlightened One. (×3)

 ## Homage to the Buddha